matthieus/matthieus.github.com/_posts/2013-06-17-how-we-model-in-angularjs.md

         };
     });

-The relevant refreshers are called when the POST returns.
+We can see the use of refreshers in the code above, the relevant refreshers are called when the POST returns.
 _Note:_ From a server roundtrip point of view, this method is ineffecient.
 We could return the modified objects with the POST response, but that would assume that the server knows what is the data that should be updated on the screen, that's a mix of concern I'd be ready to accept only if really necessary.

 # Questioning that choice